TatersTreats/ArchePersona/README.md

 # ArchePersona

-A personality operating system for LLMs, enabling persistent identity, memory, and behavior across interactions.
+Don’t show the engine.
+Let them feel the torque.

+ArchePersona is a behavioral operating system for LLMs.

+Most AI resets every time you talk to it.

+This doesn’t.

+---

-## Overview
+## What it does

-Most LLM systems are stateless — every interaction resets context.

-ArchePersona introduces a structured approach to:

-- persistent identity
-- stateful memory
+Same input.
+Different result.

+Because the system:
+- remembers what happened
+- tracks how things are going
-- behavior over time
+- adjusts how it responds over time

-The goal is to move from prompt-response systems to systems that maintain continuity across interactions.

-## Core Concepts

-### Identity Layer

-Defines stable traits, boundaries, and behavioral tendencies.

-### State Layer

-Tracks evolving context across interactions.

-### Behavior Layer

-Produces responses based on identity and state, not just the latest input.
+It doesn’t just answer.

+It **stays in the conversation**.

+---

+## Why it matters

+Most AI:
+> prompt → response → reset

+ArchePersona:
+> input → context → behavior → continuity

+That difference is immediate.

+You can feel it.

+---

 ## Status

+Working prototype.

-Early prototype.
-Core behavior divergence has been demonstrated in controlled conditions.
+Behavioral continuity has been demonstrated in side-by-side comparisons.

-## Goals

-- Formalize architecture for persistent LLM systems
-- Build scalable state management
-- Enable consistent long-term interaction patterns
-- Validate behavior across extended sessions
+---

-## Next Steps
+## Direction

-- Expand prototype into a modular system
+- Expand into modular architecture
-- Integrate with production LLM APIs
+- Integrate with production LLMs
-- Build repeatable test scenarios
-- Document behavior changes over time
+- Add learning + reflex layers
+- Extend beyond text (vision, audio, physical systems)

+---

 ## Looking For

-Currently seeking a technical co-founder interested in AI systems, stateful architecture, and long-term behavior modeling.
+Technical co-founder.

+Someone who sees this and knows how to build it without flattening it.

+---

 ## License